toondkn/flight-crud-nodejs/README.md

 See `./src/env.ts` for the necessary environment variables and their allowed values.

-A dummy development `.env.dev` file is already included to get you up to speed.

-For production deployments, set _real_ environment variables.
+There is a distinction between server env vars related to the hosting environment, and env vars related to the runtime logic.

 ## Building for "production"

 1. Run the `npm run build` command in the repository root.
-1. An optimized bundle is built to `./dist`.
+1. An optimized bundle is built to `./dist/server.js`.

-## How to traverse API implementation code?
+The resulting bundle can be ran with node.
+Don't forget to set the necessary env vars.

+## Running tests

+Run the `npm test` command in the repository root.

 ## How to get started with traversing the source code

 Start from `./src/index.ts` and follow the routers to the endpoint you'd like to adjust.